mathesar-foundation/mathesar/docs/docs/installation/ubuntu-manual.md

 ```sh
 apt update && apt upgrade
 ```
+Once the system has been updated, I recommend you perform a reboot to get the new kernel running incase it was updated.
 Next we will install the required packages.
 ```sh
 apt install locales build-essential acl ntp git python3-pip ipython3